f5devcentral/secure-deliver-optimize-genai/docs/class5/class5.rst

 - data security
 - and governance/compliance

-What are the main Capabilities?
+What are the main capabilities?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Protect against adversarial threats such as prompt-injection and jailbreaks by applying preset or custom policies.